 In addition, the risk mostly stays with the borrower.
 As noted in Blockonomi, “if (a borrower) shorts the price, and it ends up increasing, it will be their loss, rather than (the lenders).”
 Another difference is that, with crypto lending, investors who seek to get into margin lending do so by joining a lending pool (as opposed to

-Finally, “most platforms have methods of ensuring that the funds and interest rates are automatically paid back to you.”
+Finally, most platforms have methods of ensuring that the funds and interest rates are automatically paid back to y.
 This feature may even encourage some lenders to automate their lending set-ups.

 4. Crypto Lending Quickly Gaining Speed